-The last argument prec is an integer ≥ 3 , corresponding to the default floating point precision required.
+The last argument prec is an integer multiple of BITS\IN\LONG, corresponding to the default floating point precision required.
 It is only used if x is an exact object, otherwise the relative precision is determined by the precision of x.
-Since the parameter prec sets the size of the inexact result counted in (long) words (including codewords), the same value of prec will yield different results on 32-bit and 64-bit machines.
-Real numbers have two codewords (see Section 4.5), so the formula for computing the bit accuracy is
+Note that for parity reasons, half the accuracies available on 32-bit architectures (the odd multiples of 32) have no precise equivalents on 64-bit machines.